adamggrim/textwarp/README.md

 ## Example

-This example demonstrates how to convert text to camel case using `textwarp`.
+This example demonstrates how to convert clipboard text to camel case using `textwarp`.

 1. **Copy text to the clipboard**